junxit/us-congress-bills-114/bill.md

 ## § 4.
 Establishment of affiliated area

 - **(a)** *In general* Parker’s Crossroads Battlefield in the State of Tennessee is established as an affiliated area of the National Park System.
-- **(b)** *Description of affiliated area* The affiliated area shall consist of the area generally depicted within the Proposed Boundary on the map entitled Parker’s Crossroads Battlefield, Proposed Boundary, numbered 903/80,073, and dated April 2012.
+- **(b)** *Description of affiliated area* The affiliated area shall consist of the area generally depicted within the Proposed Boundary on the map entitled Parker’s Crossroads Battlefield, Proposed Boundary, numbered 903/80,073, and dated April 2012 July 2014.
 - **(c)** *Administration* The affiliated area shall be managed in accordance with—
   - **(1)** this Act; and
   - **(2)** any law generally applicable to units of the National Park System.